-- 1. Press the Find Name String button on the IDN list you are viewing.
+- 1. Click the Find Name String button on the IDN list you are viewing.
 This will display the box above. - 2.
-Type the desired test to search for in the field labeled Find Name String. - 3.
-Select the direction you wish to search, forward or backward, from the currently highlighted IDN. - 4.
-Press the Find/Next button to begin the search. - 5.
+Type the desired text to search for in the field labeled Find Name String:. - 3.
+Select the direction you wish to search, Forward or Backward, from the currently highlighted IDN. - 4.
+Click the Find/Next button to begin the search. - 5.
 If a matching IDN is found, the IDN number is highlighted.
-To search again for another match, press the Find/Next button again. - 6.
+To search again for another match, click the Find/Next button again. - 6.
 The most recently searched for names will appear in the drop down list.